Sarala Devi Chaudhurani: Early life

 Sarala was born in Jorasanko, Kolkata on 9 September 1872 to a well known Bengali intellectual family.
 Her father Janakinath Ghosal was one of the first secretaries of the Bengal Congress.
-Her mother Swarnakumari Devi, a noted author, was the daughter of Debendranath Tagore, an eminent Brahmo leader and father of poet Rabindranath Tagore.
+Her mother Swarnakumari Devi, a noted author, was the daughter of Debendranath Tagore, an eminent Brahmo leader and sister of poet Rabindranath Tagore.
 Her older sister, Hironmoyee, was an author and founder of a widow's home.
 Sarla Devi's family was a follower of Brahmoism, a religion founded by Ram Mohan Roy and later developed by Sarala's grandfather Debendranath Tagore.

 In 1890, she earned her BA in English literature from Bethune College.
 She was awarded the college's first Padmavati Gold Medal for being the top female candidate in her BA examinations.
 She was one of the few women of her time to participate in the Indian independence movement.
 During anti partition agitation she spread the gospel of nationalism in Punjab and maintained secret revolutionary society.